jcbgamboa/computational_linguistics/public/pages/w01_introduction.md

 For Mac users:
 [https://www.youtube.com/watch?v=aKRYQsKR46I](https://www.youtube.com/watch?v=aKRYQsKR46I)

-Additionally, Mac users should take a look at the fourth video I uploaded for this week, "PATH tutorial", which is an introduction to the PATH variable.
+Additionally, Mac users should take a look at the following video I uploaded for this week, "PATH tutorial", which is an introduction to the PATH variable.

-(I'm assuming you know what you are doing if you are Linux.
+(If you are in Linux, I am assuming you know what you're doing.
 Otherwise, watching the Mac users' video is probably good enough)

+**INSERT PATH TUTORIAL HERE**